The Outdoor Sectionals Worth Investing in So Yours Doesn’t Fall Apart by September

 Best Slipcovered Look: Anthropologie Tassa Outdoor L-Shaped Sectional

 From looks alone, this pillowy Anthropologie sectional might fool you into thinking it’s for indoor living rooms only.
 But yes, it is actually designed as outdoor seating.
-The lived-in, slipcover-esque look is made with Sunbrella canvas, and the back and seat cushions are made from a high-resiliency foam core that refuses to retain water (great for a poolside setup).
-The frame, too, is made with marine-grade, UV-resistant laminated hardwood to resist mold and mildew, and plastic-capped legs protect stone or concrete pavers or a wood composite deck from deep scratches (they’re totally removable, too, if you prefer a low profile).
+The lived-in, slipcover-esque look is made with Sunbrella canvas, and the back and seat cushions are made from a resilient foam core that refuses to retain water (great for a poolside setup).
+The frame, too, is made with marine-grade, UV-resistant laminated hardwood to resist mold and mildew, and plastic-capped legs protect stone or concrete pavers and a wood-composite deck from deep scratches (they’re totally removable, as well, if you prefer a low profile).
 Bonus: If you opt for the natural colorway, it’ll ship out as soon as two weeks.

 Best Squishy: Vetsak Corner Sofa